mgua/psprofile/README.md

 ## News

+(jul 2024):
+- le (list environments: list venv folders in current location, with sizes)
+- se (select environment: allows to choose and activate a venv)

+(oct 2024):
-(oct 2024) I integrated a better menu generation and choice system, that uses cursor from github\hapylestat (see code)
+- a better menu generation.
+Choice with cursor movement. taken from github\hapylestat (see code)

-The new menu code is not operational yet everywhere.
-It is active in the _secd_ alias.
+This new menu code is not operational everywhere.
+It works in _secd_ alias.

+(nov 2024):
-(nov 2024) Improved documentation.
+- Improved documentation.

 ## Nice to have list: